 Castle-and-Moat Network Security Model for Enterprise Business: Is It Worth it?

-12 January 2022
+12 January 2023

 Why is it necessary to keep corporate resources secure?
 All data stored on servers or local drives of companies are tasty prey for cybercriminals striving to make money.
 Digital sandboxes do not always solve the task, so cybersecurity experts look for new ways to protect against intruders.

-What are the Castle and Moat Security and Zero Trust Models?
+What are the Castle-and-Moat Security and Zero-Trust Models?

-To begin with, the foundation of any protection is a trust policy.
-Its level depends on two parameters: conditional and unconditional.
-In the first case, the system determines the maximum user access border and opens only “white” areas for work.
 In the second case, access is granted to the entire resource mechanism.
-We note that the unconditional level of trust is provided mainly in localized systems that scan the user’s device, location, and account for compliance with early information.
+Unconditional trust is primarily provided in localized systems that scan the user’s account, device, and location for compliance with initial information.
 In addition, without knowing the unique addresses, getting into them is impossible or at least problematic.
-Let’s look at both models in the context of protecting corporate businesses from external threats.

-Castle-and-Moat Security
+1. Castle-and-Moat Security

 The idea of a protective complex is built on six pillars:

 • Isolation.
 High walls and a deep moat make it impossible to penetrate from the outside.
-The system is completely limited to a dedicated area (a place on the server).
+The system is limited to a dedicated area (a place on the server).
 The infrastructure of the company is located inside.

 • Firewall barriers.
 Virtual shields and force fields (we classify them as invisible barriers) stop any attack from the outside and hide the contents of the territory from prying eyes, encrypting or modifying it.